YO-Corp/Yo.Validator/CONTRIBUTING.md

-# Contributing to YOMLM Network Validator
+# Contributing to YO Network Validator

-Thank you for your interest in contributing to the YOMLM Network Validator project!
+Thank you for your interest in contributing to the YO Network Validator project!
 This document provides guidelines for contributing to our codebase.

 ## 🚀 Getting Started